kclandry/2600-Final-Markdown/Advanced Markdown.md

 ---
 ### Task Boxes

-Github has a special "flavored" markdown that has some features that not everwhere that uses markdown offers.
+Github has a special "flavored" markdown that has some features that not everywhere that uses markdown offers.
 Firstly, Github markdown offers support for task lists.
 With special formatting, they appear with boxes (checked or unchecked) next to them.

 ```
 * [x] Think about doing the thing